 A guide takes you, trekking on snow-covered surfaces and you can explore icefalls and rock formations along the way, as you arrive at the Grotto Mountains.

-This tour is great for those who are new to ice or snow sports as the walk and hike are not difficult.
-Book here for your winter hike tour for the Grotto Mountains.
+This tour is great for those who are new to ice or snow spots as the walk and hike are not difficult.
+Book here for your Winter Hike tour of the Grotto Mountains

-Try to book an accommodation that has a nice fireplace, large windows or with a private balcony to take in the views of the Three Sisters – you will love this as the mountain ranges look magical when it is covered in snow.
+Try to book an accommodation that has a nice fireplace, large windows, or a private balcony to take in the views of the Three Sisters – you will love this as the mountain ranges look magical when it is covered in snow.

-Here are some of our favorites resorts and hotels in Canmore for a festive and gorgeous stay:
+Here are some of our favorite resorts and hotels in Canmore for a festive and gorgeous stay:

-Go ice skating, snowboarding and more in Canmore
+12. Go ice skating, snowboarding, and more in Canmore

 If you are not into skiing?
 No problem.
 You can go ice skating, tobogganing, play winter golf, and more in Canmore.